maverickkhofanda/kmeans-candlestick/README.md

 Then, I started field-testing, using actual latest price to test its reliability - to find the reliability isn't there.
 This misalignment leads me to retraining the model with more rigorous method.
 The key turns out to be the data splitting method.

 Previously, the data format are 20-days price, then **binned randomly** to training, validating, and testing data.
 Later, this proofed to be a mistake.
 I experimented splitting the data based on year: 1 last year for testing, 2 previous years to validate, and the earlier years to train.
-Shortly, the test data agrees with the field-testing - the predictor fails.
+Shortly, I did field-testing - and the predictor fails.

-Then I went a step back and consider the fundamentals: stock prices is not reliably shaped by previous days, but by news, large institutional investor, 'pump-and-dump'(?) etc. Concluding this method's failure to automate making money, I ended the experiment here.
+Then I went a step back and consider the fundamentals why this may not work: stock prices is not reliably shaped by previous days, but by news, large institutional investor, 'pump-and-dump'(?) etc. Concluding this method's failure to automate making money, I ended the experiment here.

 ## The data journey: *pull, prepare, train, test, evaluate, improve, repeat*
 ### Pulling